omjoshi2112/TEST-EXECUTION-REPORT./README.md

 **DESCRIPTION**:  Automating Login and Navigation Using Selenium WebDriver

+Setup:
 Install Python and required libraries: pip install selenium.
 Download the appropriate WebDriver for your browser (e.g., ChromeDriver).

 Write the Script:
 Open the web application.
 Automate login by finding the username, password fields, and login button.
 Navigate through the application by locating and interacting with elements.

 Sample Code:

-python
-Copy code
 from selenium import webdriver from selenium.webdriver.common.by import By from selenium.webdriver.common.keys import Keys